maxpou/maxpou.fr/content/posts/2021/2021-10-05-RSI/index.md

 ![my improved workstation](./workstation.jpeg)

 - switched from basic chair to an office chair;
 - alternate from a trackpad to a mouse from time to time.
-But I use the mouse, I've to put the trackpad away otherwise my hand goes naturally on the trackpad;
+But when I use the mouse, I've to put the trackpad away otherwise my hand goes naturally on the trackpad;
 - made a standing desk.
 I actually use an empty room in my apartment as my 2nd office.
 You can see the standing desk is very basic but it does the job!!!
 I usually spend my morning standing and the